rfelixallen/kivy-xtide/README.md

 ```
 python3 kivy_venv/main.py
 ```
+You should get a happy Kivy window with some graphics.
+Otherwise, Kivy will show you a log in the terminal with your build errors.

 ## Troubleshooting
 I have been developing this application on Ubuntu 20.04 by way of WSL2, which has been *challenging*.
 The main headache is running an X11 server on the Windows host, and getting direct rendering of OpenGL to pass to the host machine.
 If you are on macOS or Ubuntu, your mileage may vary.